achndrskhr/github-pages-with-jekyll/_posts/2020-06-02-my-brag-sheet.md

+---
+title: "this is my brag sheet!"
+date: 2020-06-02
+---

-I am a third degree black belt in Taekwondo and I have been practicing it for 12 years.
-I know how to play both the violin and piano.
+i am a third degree black belt in taekwondo and i have been practicing it for 12 years. i know how to play both the violin and piano.